apache/dubbo-go-samples/async/README.md

 This sample showcases how to invoke Dubbo services asynchronously with the new `client`/`server` APIs over the Triple protocol.
-The client issues both a regular callback based call (`GetUser`) and a fire-and-forget style call (`SayHello`) while the server uses Protobuf serialization to serve Triple requests.
+The client issues both a regular async call (`GetUser`) and a fire-and-forget style call (`SayHello`) while the server uses Protobuf serialization to serve Triple requests.
+Note: This sample demonstrates the non-blocking nature of async calls; the response can be obtained through the return value.

 ## Run the sample